 A ‘complete’ spinal cord injury means there is complete loss of movement and feeling below the level of the injury.
 Damage has occurred to the whole spinal cord and no messages are getting past the area of damage.
 An ‘incomplete’ spinal cord injury means there is some movement and feeling below the level of the injury.
-Only part of the spinal cord has been damaged and some messages are getting through.
+This means some messages are getting through because only part of the spinal cord has been damaged.

 Facts and statistics

-- In Queensland, around 90 spinal cord injuries are sustained every year.
+- Around 90 spinal cord injuries are sustained in Queensland every year.